Abu Bakr (Arabic: ابو بكر الصديق,

 night in Salaah and meditation.
 He was a great orator and a master of genealogy (one who can trace a person's

 family line).
 In personal life, he was a Saint.
-He used all his powers to promote the interest of Islam and the good of
+He used all his powers to promote the interest of Islam and

 people.